WilstonOreo/omnidome/README.md

 brew install cmake

 From the terminal, go in to omnidome folder, and run

-$ cmake -DCMAKE_BUILD_TYPE=Release . && make
+$ cmake . -DQT_PATH=/your/path/to/qt

+You might to specify the Qt Path manually by passing the additional argument -DQT_PATH=/your/path/to/qt to the cmake command.

+DO NOT use the ~ symbol when referring to your home folder, you will need to fully write down the folder name, like /Users/cr8tr instead.

 If this error occurs while running CMake:
 CMake Error at /Users/wilstonoreo/Projects/Qt/5.5/clang_64/lib/cmake/Qt5Gui/Qt5GuiConfigExtras.cmake:9 (message):